fourteevee/pc-parsing/README.md

 # pc-parsing
 Parsing bot for Pest Control
-Created by Jessica Coan-Evansand Amelia Pytosh
+Created by Jessica Coan-Evans and Amelia Pytosh